simplyequipped/comms-plan/README.md

 #### Considerations
 - Initial account and subscription setup requires internet access
-- Enable ubscription auto-renew to ensure availability
+- Enable subscription auto-renew to ensure availability
 - Requires a clear view of the sky to reliably communicate

 #### Method Differentiation
 - GlobalStar satellite network infrastructure
-- Spot-X messenger quipment
+- Spot-X messenger equipment

 ## Emergency Communication Method
 #### Text-Based Messaging via JS8Call and HF Radio

 HF radio supports long range communication with no infrastructure requirements.
 However, the equipment is less readily available and has a steeper learning curve.
-JS8Call modem software and the QRPLabs QDX digital tranceiver offer the least complexity and the most consistent reliability and functionality.
+JS8Call modem software and the QRPLabs QDX digital tranceiver offer the least complexity and the most consistent communication link reliability.

 #### Equipment On-Hand
 - Microsoft Surface or other portable computer